 18 nightsFrom Southampton9 ports of call

-Morocco And Cape Verde Discovery
+Morocco and Cape Verde Discovery

 P&O Cruises · Arcadia